-wording shown below to appoint a rep 7.1 for more details. oresentative to vote at a me eting for you
+You must use the wording shown below to appoint a representative to vote at a meeting for you.
+Please see Rule 27.1 for more details.

 I (insert name) am a member of (insert name) Limited.

-My address is: (pl ease insert).
+My address is: (please insert).

-, , , , , , , , , , , , , , , , , , , nsert name) who lives at (insert addre ion's meeting on (insert date) and an , , ,
+I hereby appoint (insert name) who lives at (insert address) to be my representative and vote for me at the Association's meeting on (insert date) and any other dates that meeting continue on.

-Your name
+, our name

-Your signature
+, our signature

 Date